Inter-County Competitions

 Introduction

 Each year Yorkshire enters teams for several inter-county competitions, listed on the right.
-Click on the link for information about the Northern Bridge League and for results in the years 2019, 2021, 2022 and 2023.
+Click on the link for information about the Northern Bridge League and for results in recent years.
 Scroll down to the bottom of this page for information about the other inter-county competitions.

 Interested?